knokko/vk-boiler/docs/methods.md

 reused after `numberOfFramesInFlight` frames.
 You can use it to easily share such space with multiple independent renderers.

+### Buffer sub-allocation
+Sometimes, it is a good idea to split 1 `VkBuffer` into multiple regions/ranges, for instance 1 vertex buffer range per mesh.
+The `SharedDeviceBufferBuilder` and `SharedMappedBufferBuilder` classes make it easy to combine multiple buffer ranges into 1 `VkBuffer`.

+### Memory sub-allocation
+Sometimes, you know exactly how much memory your application needs upfront, or you want to bundle some buffers and images into a single `VkDeviceMemory`.
+In such cases, you can use `SharedMemoryBuilder` to put all your buffers and images into a single `VkDeviceMemory` or `VmaAllocation`.

 ### Encoding/decoding images
 You can use `boiler.buffers.encodeBufferedImageRGBA(...)` to encode/store a `BufferedImage` in a `MappedVkbBuffer` in RGBA8 format.
 You can use this to